Employment Opportunities

 - Co-teach a 3-week immersive, interdisciplinary class during Jan Term

-- Work directly with 13 other Upper School language teachers as part of a language PLC
+- Work directly with other Upper School Science teachers as part of a Science PLC

 - Advise students as part of the Upper School Advisory Program

-- Contribute to the larger school community through coaching or sponsoring other extracurricular programs
+- Contribute to the larger school community through sponsoring extracurricular programs, clubs and/or coaching sports.

 Additionally, successful candidates will demonstrate: